expo/expo/docs/pages/modules/overview.md

 import { CodeBlocksTable } from '~/components/plugins/CodeBlocksTable';

-Expo Modules is a set of APIs and utilities to improve the process of developing native modules for Expo and React Native and expand your app's capabilities.
+Expo provides a set of APIs and utilities to improve the process of developing native modules for Expo and React Native and expand your app capabilities.

 - [Module API](./module-api.md) — Create native modules using Swift and Kotlin (_experimental_).
 - [AppDelegate Subscribers](./appdelegate-subscribers.md) — Respond to iOS AppDelegate events.